grafana/k6-learn/README.md

 - Executors and which is best when
 - Multiple scenarios
 - Stages
-- Thresholds, including those that stop tests if breached
 - Environment variables
 - Sending results to k6 Cloud `k6 run test.js -o cloud`
 - `k6 login cloud`